-As a result of this movement, the bolt rotates so that the bolt lugs are disengaged.
+As a result of this movement, the bolt rotates to disengage the bolt lugs.
 The slide containing the bolt can then move back.
 At the same time, the empty cartridge case is extracted from the magazine and ejected.
 As a result of the movement of the slide, the hammer is cocked again.

-The head of the bolt then turns through about one-eighth of rotation so that the slide and barrel are locked.
+The bolt’s head then turns through about one-eighth of rotation so that the slide and barrel are locked.
 The gun is now ready to fire a second shot.
-One disadvantage of the gas release hole is that it is not possible to use lead bullets.
+One disadvantage of the gas release hole is that it is impossible to use lead bullets.
 This material is too soft, and lead particles could block up in the hole.

 Desert Eagle with fixed combat sight

-There are several interchangeable barrels available for this weapon, with lengths of 152 or 254 mm.
+Several interchangeable barrels are available for this weapon, with lengths of 152 or 254 mm.
 Up to 1999, IMI also made an extra-long barrel for Desert Eagle, 356 mm long.
-For all the barrel lengths there is a rail to secure telescopic sights or other systems.
-There are several finishes for The Desert Eagle: a matt black epoxy layer, a mat or polished nickel-plated finish, and chrome or blued finish.
+There is a rail to secure telescopic sights or other systems for all the barrel lengths.
+There are several finishes for The Desert Eagle: a matt black epoxy layer, a mat or polished nickel-plated finish, and a chrome or blued finish.
 Up to 1998, the Desert Eagle was also available with stainless steel or light metal frame.
-The pistol comes standard with an enclosing rubber grip, but there is also a walnut stock available sold by Herrett’s.
+The pistol comes standard with an enclosing rubber grip, but a walnut stock is sold by Herrett’s.